pduhamel2/pduhamel2.github.io/personal-projects/pokemon-quiz/README.md

-PokÈmon Quiz
+Pok√©mon Quiz
 =============

 ## Project Description:
-This PokÈmon Quiz app utilizes the PokÈAPI to request information on 20 random PokÈmon of the original 151.
-It then displays an image of one of them along with three possible answers, two if which are random.
+This Pok√©mon Quiz app utilizes the Pok√©API to request information on 20 random Pok√©mon of the original 151.
+It then displays an image of one of them along with three possible answers, two of which are random.
 It also utilizes the jQuery and Bootstrap 4 libraries.

 ## Dependencies:
 * Internet Browser

 ## Opening The Webpage:
-1. Download the pokÈmon-quiz folder.
+1. Download the pok√©mon-quiz folder.
 2. Unzip and open the folder.
 3. Double click the index.html file.